harkaran215/modern-dwh-project/README.md

 - Postgresql: used to create Data warehosue
 - DbDiagram: used to create Data Model
 - Google Sildes: used to create Architecture diagram
+___
 # Project Overview
 This project involves:

 - Data Architecture: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
 - ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse.
 - Data Modeling: Developing fact and dimension tables optimized for analytical queries.
+___
+# Building the Data Warehouse
+Objective

+Develop a modern data warehouse using big data technology to consolidate fashion sales data, enabling analytical reporting and informed decision-making.

+Specifications
+- Data Sources: Import data CSV files.
+- Data Quality: Cleanse and resolve data quality issues prior to analysis.
+- Integration: Combine both sources into a single, user-friendly data model designed for analytical queries.
+- Scope: Focus on the latest dataset only; historization of data is not required.
+- Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.
+___
+# License
+This project is licensed under the MIT License.
+You are free to use, modify, and share this project with proper attribution.